aimms/how-to/Articles/334/334-data-optimization-libraries.rst

 This article explains how we can bring these two abstraction mechanisms together using element parameters.

-The running example
+The Running Example
 --------------------

 We'll use an example based on the **Transport Problem**.
+Please use the following project to follow this article:

+    :download:`AIMMS 4.69 project download <Model/Practice.zip>`

 The Transport Problem searches for the best way to transport goods from a couple of sources to sinks.

 .. image:: Images/TransportProblem.png

-:download:`AIMMS 4.69 project download <Model/Practice.zip>`

 To run this model, load the case ``Data``, and then run procedure ``MainExecution``.

-Transferring data
+Transferring Data
 -----------------
 A Transport Problem can be solved locally inside the library.